aman207/Simple-Crypto-Dicord-Bot/README.md

 pip3 install -r requirements.txt
 ```

 Create a new application on the Discord developers portal and create a bot token.
-Paste your token at the end of `main.py`
+Paste your token in the `.env` file or set the `DISCORD_CRYPTO_TOKEN` environemnt variable

 ## Commands
 - `${coin}`: Enter your coin by name or symbol preceeded by a `$`.
 Example `$bitcoin` or `$btc`